chall3ng3r/GameOn/README.md

 That's it!

 P.S. as this is the first release, few things are not yet final, like icon and URL parameters for window size.

-Source code will be posted later on, for now install and send me feedback.
+# Contribute
+GameOn is developed with Visual Studio 2015 Community edition.
+Use the same version to open and work with this project.